Typhy69/Odysseus-Trial-of-the-Gods/README.md

 ## 📜 Story
 You are **Odysseus**, hero of Ithaca.
 Journey across perilous islands, face fearsome foes like the **Cyclops**, **Hydra**, and **Talos**, and win the favor of the gods.
-Survive each island’s trials, defeat the boss, and return home to your beloved Penelope.
+Survive each island’s trials, defeat the boss, and return home to your beloved Penelope where you will be forever a legend.

 ---